nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * confirm 2.c

 #### Clearing all entries : `clear`
-Clear all entries from the task manager.<br>
+Clear all entries from the Menion.<br>
 Format : `clear`

 #### Modifying the storage path : `modify storage path`